 Remote patient monitoring provides the longitudinal patient health data in real-time that is needed for the care management of patients with chronic conditions

 Addressing a growing need for senior care at home, virtually

-Most seniors suffer at least one chronic condition1, have limited financial resources2, and significant technology barriers3, making it difficult for them to get care when they need it.
+Most seniors suffer at least one chronic condition, have limited financial resources, and significant technology barriers, making it difficult for them to get care when they need it.
 Providing care to this population, by monitoring and treating their chronic conditions, is critical for their health and our healthcare system.
-If their conditions, such as diabetes, obesity, and congestive heart failure4, become unmanaged, it can result in potentially catastrophic and expensive outcomes, further stressing the healthcare system.
+If their conditions, such as diabetes, obesity, and congestive heart failure, become unmanaged, it can result in potentially catastrophic and expensive outcomes, further stressing the healthcare system.

 Addressing a growing need to serve seniors at home, virtual care, including telemedicine and remote patient monitoring, has come to the forefront as an effective method of managing chronic conditions of seniors and improving outcomes.

 What is telemedicine?

 Telemedicine encompasses two-way, real-time communication between patients and healthcare providers, including phone conversations, video, and chat.
 There are various telemedicine software and technology that make electronic consultations, real-time interactions between providers and patients.
 With recent technological innovation in telemedicine industry, many healthcare providers are starting to adopt videoconferencing for care management, diagnosis, counseling, and monitoring of patients.

 What is remote patient monitoring?